McConnell will step down as the Senate Republican leader in November after a record run in the job

 McConnell said he plans to serve out his Senate term, which ends in January 2027, “albeit from a different seat in the chamber.”

-His voice cracked with emotion as he looked back on his career and said it was time for a new generation of leaders.
+He spoke at times haltingly, his emotions evident, as he looked back on his career.
 Dozens of members of his staff lined up behind him on the back wall of the chamber, some wiping away tears, as family and friends looked down from the gallery above.
-Senators from both parties — most of them taken by surprise by the announcement — trickled into the chamber as he spoke and shook his hand after he finished.
+Senators from both parties — most of them taken by surprise by the announcement — trickled into the chamber and exchanged hugs and handshakes.

+President Joe Biden, who has had a productive working relationship with McConnell, said he was sorry to hear the news.

+“I’ve trusted him and we have a great relationship,” the Democratic president said.
+“We fight like hell.
+But he has never, never, never misrepresented anything.”

 Aides said McConnell’s announcement was unrelated to his health.
 The Kentucky senator had a concussion from a fall last year and two public episodes where his face briefly froze while he was speaking.